nickmccurdy/common_lips/README.md

 # Common Lips
 Common Lips is a language which compiles to Common Lisp.
 It has all the power of Common Lisp, but with all the parenthesis swapped!

+## Documentation
+Please see the docstrings.
+A link to generated documentation may be added in the future.

 # Example
 ```